Flow-Brasil/interflow-api/HACKATON-HISTORY.md

 The idea was to keep all the files in the same repository to make it easier for judges to score, but we had a lot of issues with asynchronous pushes.

-On 24/02 we decided to separate the repositories after a push on the directory to remove the directory (desperation face)
+On 24/02 we decided to separate the repositories after a push on the root directory from a ReactNative update to remove the Interflow API directory (desperation face)

 You can see the push in the commit history here: